owncloud/client/CONTRIBUTING.md

 * __Important__: When reporting an issue provide as much requested information as possible, we :heart: log files.
 * __SECURITY__: Report any potential security bug to security@owncloud.com following our [security policy](https://owncloud.com/security/) instead of filing an issue in our bug tracker
 * This repository is *only* for issues within the ownCloud desktop client.
-  Issues in other components should be reported in their own repositores:
+  Issues in other components should be reported in their own repositories:
   - [ownCloud server](https://github.com/owncloud/core/issues)
   - [ownCloud apps](https://github.com/owncloud/apps/issues) (e.g. Calendar,
     Contacts...)